 Our Student Success Team provides a system for assessing social emotional needs and determining appropriate interventions and referrals.
-The team consists of: the principal, psychologist, Resource teacher, counselor, PBIS coach, bilingual community coordinator, response to intervention coordinator, general education teachers, general education teachers, support staff, and parents.
+The team consists of: the principal, psychologist, Resource teacher, counselor, PBIS coach, bilingual community coordinator, response to intervention coordinator, general education teachers, support staff, and parents.
 Relevant team members meet with the family to discuss the student's needs and describe resources available, including counseling services.
-This school year, we have a social work intern to provide Tier III mental health services to students.
+This school year, we have a social worker intern to provide Tier III mental health services to students.
+We have access to district social workers to support mental health when needed.